neeraj1bh/neeraj1bh/README.md

 - 🈺 Currently building **Medlify GmbH**, a platform akin to a 'Shopify for Pharmacies' <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;focusing on user-centric development and scaling our architecture.
 - ✅ I like the Japanese cartoons.
 - 🌱 I'm currently learning Machine Learning.
-- 🥅 2023 Goals: Contribute more to open-source projects and create content.
+- 🥅 Contribute more to open-source projects and create content.